The VVV Survey

 The following plots show the delay between two consecutive observing periods for each of the tiles in the different areas.
-Please note that disk+230 and the outer range of the disk-low and disk-high area have only been observed <5 times.
-The plots will be updated in due time.

 If you need any of the above plots, please send a request to firstname.lastname@example.org, the jpg files have a reduced resolution, and I can send you the original ps files.